awingray/IMDB/README.md

 ![Mern Stack](images/mern.png)

 The motivation behind using this stack is because this stack allows for quick development.
+Additional some group members had already worked with react and could guide the others to learn the stack.
-Additional because the stack uses javascript for everything we don't have to switch between different programming languages.
+A neat feature of the MERN stack is that it uses javascript for everything, meaning we didn't have to switch between different programming languages.

 ## Running
 ### Developer Running